2007 NCAA Division I men's basketball tournament

 This tournament was notable because it featured significantly fewer upsets than prior years.
 There were only 12 games in which a lower-seeded team defeated a higher-seeded team, and eight of these "upsets" were by teams ranked only one seed lower than their opponent.
-As of 2023, this is the last tournament in which no team seeded 12 or lower won a round of 64 game, while No. 7-seed UNLV was the lowest-seeded team to make it to the Sweet Sixteen.
-This marked the second time since the tournament expanded to at least 64 teams that no team seeded No. 8 or lower played in the Sweet Sixteen; the other instance was in 1995.
+As of 2025, this is the last tournament in which no team seeded 12 or lower won a round of 64 game, while No. 7-seed UNLV was the lowest-seeded team to make it to the Sweet Sixteen.
+This marked the second time since the tournament expanded to 64 teams that no team seeded No. 8 or lower played in the Sweet Sixteen; the other instance was in 1995.
 Southland Conference champion Texas A&M-Corpus Christi made their first NCAA appearance.

 This was the first Tournament since 2003 that regional sites were designated as "East", "West", "South", and "Midwest", rather than by the names of the host cities.

 Tournament procedure

 A total of 65 teams entered the tournament.
 Of that total, 30 of the teams earned automatic bids by winning their conference tournaments.
 The automatic bid of the Ivy League, which did not conduct a post-season tournament, went to its regular season champion, Penn.
 The remaining 34 teams were granted "at-large" bids, which are extended by the NCAA Selection Committee.

-The initial game on March 13 officially named the Opening Round game, but popularly called the "play-in game", had Niagara, winner of the Mid-Atlantic Athletic Conference tournament, facing Florida A&M, who won the Mid-Eastern Athletic Conference tournament, for a chance to play top seed Kansas in the first round of the Tournament.
+The initial game on March 13 officially named the opening round game, but popularly called the "play-in game", had Niagara, winner of the Mid-Atlantic Athletic Conference tournament, facing Florida A&M, who won the Mid-Eastern Athletic Conference tournament, for a chance to play top seed Kansas in the first round of the Tournament.
 Niagara defeated Florida A&M, 77–69, to advance to play Kansas.

 All teams are seeded 1 to 16 within their regionals, while the Selection Committee seeded the entire field from 1 to 65.